Literature / Dr. No

 - Charm Point: Bond sees Honey Ryder's broken nose as this, and secretly hopes that she won't fix it in a surgery as she plans to.

-- Creepy Centipedes: An attempt is made Bond's life by letting a poisonous centiped in his room.
+- Creepy Centipedes: An attempt is made Bond's life by letting a venomous centipede in his room.

-- Heart in the Wrong Place: Dr. No tells Bond how he survived reprisal from the Tong after embezzling funds - they chopped off his hands and shot him through the heart, or thought they did, but he was a rare case with his heart on the right side of his body.
+- Heart in the Wrong Place: Dr. No tells Bond how he survived reprisal from the Tong after embezzling funds - after hours of prison torture, they chopped off his hands and shot him through the heart, or thought they did.
+As it turned out, he was a rare case with his heart on the right side of his body.

 - Hoist by His Own Petard: Dr. No dies by being Buried Alive in the same guano that was a key component in his operation.

 - Rape as Backstory: Honey Rider was raped by the man who oversaw the property where she is currently living.
-She retaliated by putting a poisonous spider in his bed.
+She retaliated by putting a venomous spider in his bed.

-- Red Right Hand: Dr. No has no eyelashes (he has a pair of lenses to protect his eyes), eyebrows or hair on top of his head.
-Instead of hands, he has a pair of pincers.
+- Red Right Hand: Dr. No has no eyelashes (he has a pair of contact lenses to protect his eyes), eyebrows or any hair on top of his head.
+Instead of hands, he has a pair of steel pincers.

 - Skinny Dipping: Bond first meets Honey Ryder when she's seashell hunting while wearing only goggles, a snorkel, and a belt for her knife.